solana-labs/solana/docs/src/building-from-source.md

 ### Blockstreamer

-Solana supports a node type called an _blockstreamer_.
+Solana supports a node type called a _blockstreamer_.
 This validator variation is intended for applications that need to observe the data plane without participating in transaction validation or ledger replication.

 A blockstreamer runs without a vote signer, and can optionally stream ledger entries out to a Unix domain socket as they are processed.
 The JSON-RPC service still functions as on any other node.